SOLIHULL AUTISM ASSESSMENT SERVICE

 Why do you not assess children under 7 years old?

-Although there is some variability between services, we choose not to offer ASD assessments for children until they are at least 7 years old as difficulties they experience can be so changeable in the early years and misdiagnosis before this age is therefore much more of a risk.
+Although there is some variability between services, we choose not to offer autism or ADHD assessments for children until they are at least 7 years old as difficulties they experience can be so changeable in the early years and misdiagnosis before this age is therefore much more of a risk.
 Up until this age, the NICE Guidelines recommend taking a 'watchful waiting' approach.

 Do you diagnose PDA?